zjhsd2007/easy_color/README.md

 This is a very simple and easy-to-use color conversion tool that can easily convert colors between Hex, RGB, RGBA, HSL, HSLA, HSV, and CMYK.
-And each type has its unique API, such as RGB can set color channels, RGBA can set transparency, HSL can set hue, saturation, and brightness, and so on.
+And each type has its unique API, such as RGB can set color channels, RGBA can set transparency, HSL can set hue, saturation, and brightness, etc.
  ```rust
     let hex:Hex = "#2bc48a".try_into().unwrap();